callmenoob77/Local-Marketplace-Platform/README.md

-This project was made for the course "Computer Networks" at FII.
+This project was completed as part of the Computer Networks course.